CrossRef/event-data-user-guide/event-data-manual.md

  - `subj` - the subject metadata, optional.
 Depends on the Source.
  - `obj` - the object metadata, optional.
 Depends on the Source.
  - `total` - the pre-aggregated total that this represents, if this is from a pre-aggregated source such as Facebook.
 Usually 1.
 See [Individual Events vs Pre-Aggregated](#concept-individual-aggregated).
- - `timestamp`- the date and time time at which Event was processed by Event Data.
+ - `timestamp`- the date and time at which the Event was processed by Event Data.

 All times in the API in ISO8601 UTC Zulu format.